cheminfo/nmrium-docs/docs/20_1d-spectra/50-peaks/50-peaks.md

 ![](./Peaks_picking3.png)

-### Delete a single peak
+### Delete the chemical chift of a single peak

-To delete one signal move the mouse to the list and select a signal.
+To delete the chemical shift of one signal move the mouse to the list and select a signal.
 Press the trash button on the rigth side of the line of the signal.
-The peak is deleted.
+The chemical shift of this peak is deleted.